ngwanatiyani/Module-Tracker/README.md

 ## Summary

-This structure and the contents of each file facilitate the effective building of the Student Progress Tracking Web Application, covering configuration, controllers, models, repositories, services, templates, and testing.
+This structure and the contents of each file facilitate the effective building of **Module Tracker** Web Application, covering configuration, controllers, models, repositories, services, templates, and testing.

-## How to Run

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Run the application using `mvn spring-boot:run`.
-4. Access the application at `http://localhost:8080`.

 ## Key Features